 How to Create, Upload, and Maintain an HTML Sitemap

 HTML sitemaps are valuable because search engines “read” them to understand and index your website.
 Sitemaps also make your site easier to navigate for users since they guide your visitors to the resources they need.
+You can even use sitemaps for images on your site.

 So, all of that information is well and good, but how can you actually make an HTML sitemap?
 It’s pretty easy, even if you just started your first website.
 But before you give it a shot, you have to know the factors that help visitors and search engines understand your site’s organization.